realmbgl/kudo-tutorial/unit3/README.md

 ```

-### Update the framework instance to use a newer framework implementation
+### Upgrade the framework instance to use a newer framework implementation

-In the `elastic.yaml` update the frameworkVersion name to `elastic-v2`. v2 uses a newer elasticsearch docker image.
+In the `elastic.yaml` upgrade the frameworkVersion name to `elastic-v2`. v2 uses a newer elasticsearch docker image.

 ```
 spec: